 - Cause you to act on something that you know is important

-Ask people who have begun major changes in their work or in their lives and there is always some fear and discomfort.
+Ask anyone who has begun major changes in their work or life, and there is always some fear and discomfort.
 That is part of it.
-When I started my business my fear of failure was absolutely a motivator and I did my best to use it to my benefit—at least most days.
+When I started my business, my fear of failure was absolutely a motivator and I did my best to use it to my benefit—at least most days.
 The reality is that if it were easy, you would have already done it.
-Progress likely comes in managing and using your fear to your advantage.
+Progress is more likely to happen once you begin managing and using your fear to your advantage.

-There is also a different kind of fear – fear of being successful.
+There is also a different kind of fear—the fear of being successful.
 Recently, a friend said to me, “I’ve realized that I’m not afraid of failure.
 I’m afraid of success.”
-What if the new business takes off?
+We begin to wonder, what if the new business takes off?
 What if I get the new job?
 What if I get the book contract?
 Can I do it?
-Our own self-doubt can trip us up not so much on the ability to get there—but what if I do?
+Our own self-doubt can trip us up not only in our ability to get there, but in wondering what happens if we do.

 Accept that the fear factor is a natural part of starting down a new path.
-Know and accept your ‘go to’ fears so you are ready for them when they appear.
-Find the positives of fear and don’t aim to go around it or avoid it.
-If you accept and embrace some fear, it can work for you.
-It just might be a sign that you are ready to start a change that has been waiting for you.
+Know and accept your “go-to” fears so you are ready for them when they appear.
+Find the positives of fear and don’t aim to go around or avoid it.
+If you accept and embrace some of your fear, it can work for you—and it just might be a sign that you are ready to start a change that has been waiting for you.